-Daniel Costello, horn, at MicroFest Prague 2020 – Worldwide Open Call for Works #3
+Daniel Costello, horn, at MicroFest Prague 2020 – Worldwide Open Call for Works #3 Results

-We announce that microtonal compositions for horn are sought for a concert in Prague on Saturday 25th of April, 2020.
+The original text of the Call: We announce that microtonal compositions for horn are sought for a concert in Prague on Saturday 25th of April, 2020.
 The music will be performed by hornist Daniel Costello (GER/USA) in a recital concert of the MicroFest Prague 2020 / Institut mikrointervalové hudby 2020.

 Works should be for one performer and include microtonality.
 Stereo “tape” electronics is available.